Multiuser Random Coding Techniques for Mismatched Decoding: Introduction

 The probability of an event is denoted by $\PP[\cdot]$.
 The marginals of a joint distribution $P_{XY}(x,y)$ are denoted by $P_{X}(x)$ and $P_{Y}(y)$.
 We write $P_{X}=\Ptilde_{X}$ to denote element-wise equality between two probability distributions on the same alphabet.
 Expectation with respect to a joint distribution $P_{XY}(x,y)$ is denoted by $\EE_{P}[\cdot]$, or simply $\EE[\cdot]$ when the associated probability distribution is understood from the context.
-Similarly, mutual information with respect to $P_{XY}$ is written as $I_{P}(X;Y)$, or simply $I(X;Y)$ when the distribution is understood from the context.
+Similarly, mutual information with respect to $P_{XY}$ is written as $I_{P}(X;Y)$, or simply $I(X;Y)$.
 Given a distribution $Q(x)$ and conditional distribution $W(y|x)$, we write $Q\times W$ to denote the joint distribution defined by $Q(x)W(y|x)$.